 Guidance to Appraisers undertaking a first appraisal following the pandemic

 In March of this year all appraisals in Wales were suspended until the end of September 2020.
-The suspension of appraisals has, in all likelihood, had the knock-on effect of lulling doctors (even those who normally record prospectively through the year) into not considering what current day to day activities might be relevant for adding to their appraisal folder.
+The suspension of appraisals has, in all likelihood, had the knock-on effect on what information doctors may be deem relevant to add to their appraiser folder.

 Covid related contingencies, employed in practices, hospitals, other healthcare settings and at an individual level, are likely to be the dominant influences on a doctor’s development over the intra-appraisal period.
 Appraisal folders are likely to reflect this influence and may not look like a “traditional MARS folder” if appraisees choose to focus reflection more on themselves rather than on traditional CPD type learning.
 The following appraiser guidance will seek to ensure that appraisers in Wales take a consistent approach when reading and discussing folders in the post Covid period.